ARM-software/abi-aa/aapcs64/aapcs64.rst

    PageBreak

-APPENDIX Variable Argument Lists
+APPENDIX Variable argument lists
 ================================
 Languages such as C and C++ permit routines that take a variable number of arguments (that is, the number of parameters is controlled by the caller rather than the callee).
 Furthermore, they may then pass some or even all   of these parameters as a block to further subroutines to process the list.
-If a routine shares any of its optional arguments with other routines then a parameter control block needs to be created as specified in `Arm C and C++ Language Mappings`_.
+If a routine shares any of its optional arguments with other routines then a parameter control block needs to be created as specified in `Arm C and C++ language mappings`_.
 The remainder of this appendix is informative.

-Register Save Areas
+Register save areas
 -------------------

 The prologue of a function which accepts a variable argument list and which invokes the va\_start macro is expected to save the incoming argument registers to two register save areas within its own stack frame: one area to hold the 64-bit general registers xn-x7, the other to hold the 128-bit FP/SIMD registers vn-v7.
 Only parameter registers beyond those which hold the named parameters need be saved, and if a function is known never to accept parameters in registers of that class, then that register save area may be omitted altogether.
 In each area the registers are saved in ascending order.
 The memory format of FP/SIMD registers save area must be as if each register were saved using the integer str instruction for the entire (ie Q) register.

-The va\_list Type
+The va\_list type
 -----------------

 The va\_list type may refer to any parameter in a parameter list, which depending on its type and position in the argument list may be in one of three memory locations: the current function’s general register argument save area, its FP/SIMD register argument save area, or the calling function’s outgoing stack argument area.